Constitution of the Republic of China: Separation of Five Powers (Yuan)

 Unlike the typical division of governmental branches, the ROC constitution establishes a five-power, semi-parliamentary mode of constitutional governance.
-The five branches of government or Yuan (院) include: the Executive Yuan (行政院), the Legislative Yuan (立法院), the Judicial Yuan (司法院), the Examination Yuan (考試院), and the Control Yuan (監察院).
+The five branches of government or Yuan (院) include: the Executive Yuan, the Legislative Yuan, the Judicial Yuan, the Examination Yuan, and the Control Yuan.
 The separation of five powers is predicated on revolutionary Sun Yat-sen's political theory.
 In 1906, Sun Yat-sen proposed the five-power system for China, adding the Examination Yuan and the Control Yuan to improve governmental efficiency and preclude corruption.
 Under this system, the Examination Yuan administers the selection of bureaucratic candidates whereas the Control Yuan monitors governmental integrity.
 Chapters 5–9 of the Constitution stipulates the authorities of the five Yuan.
 Should constitutional disputes arise between the Yuan, Article 44 authorizes the President to intervene with mediation sessions.
 This power, however, can be checked by the Yuan, who retain the ability to reject presidential calls for mediation.